 No child is too young to have a hearing evaluation.
 In Massachusetts, all babies are offered a newborn hearing screening prior to leaving the hospital.
 Those born at home are also able to have a newborn hearing screening.
 Based on the outcome of the screening, the infant may be referred to a diagnostic audiology center where special testing is performed to determine if there is hearing loss, how much, and what kind.
-This information is then use by centers like Clarke to fit amplification (hearing aids) to infants.
+This information is then used by centers like Clarke Hearing Center to fit amplification (hearing aids) to infants.
 No child is too young for a hearing test or amplification.

 Research has shown that children who are screened at birth, receive all appropriate audiological and medical diagnostic evaluations by 3 months of age, and receive early intervention by 6 months of age, can develop spoken language and listening at the rate of their typically hearing peers.

 In addition to the newborn hearing screening, there are several risk factors to keep in mind and a hearing test is recommended if:

 - There is a family history of hearing loss

 - head trauma

 - history of anoxia or infection at birth